Amplifying Underrepresented Voices: Leading Literary Opportunities for BIPOC Writers, Editors, and Publishers

 Genres: Fiction, Nonfiction, Poetry

-Award Deadline: Spring (annually)
+Award Deadline: Spring (Annually)

-Prize Amount: Honor and recognition
+Prize Amount: $1,000 and Publication

 New Voices Award (Lee & Low Books)